panwarnaveen9/View-Module-for-Cartaro-GSOC2014/User-Guide.md

 `POLYGON((-89.8242187410966 11.7867026934347,-30.4101562517393 12.3024353744086,-32.3437500013929 -56.2158687413592,-89.8242187410966 -55.9215079419514,-89.8242187410966 11.7867026934347))`

 * **Step 8** -
- * As result of above filter you will get **capitals of South America region's countries**.
+ * As result of above filter you will get the **capitals of South America region's countries**.
 ![Step 8](http://lsi.iiit.ac.in/naveen.panwar/GSoC-2014/User_Guide/Step8.png)